We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Prescription glasses to treat presbyopia are made specifically for your eyes.
 If one eye is noticeably weaker than the other, or if you have astigmatism, getting a prescription is important for the long-term health of your eyes.

 Nonprescription magnifiers are available at pharmacies, supermarkets, convenience stores, and many other places.
 They are glasses with ready-made magnification strengths that start at 0.50 diopters and go up in increments of 0.25 or 0.5.
-The more magnification your eyes need, the higher diopter amount you will choose.
+The more magnification your eyes need, the higher diopter quantity you will choose.

 According to the London-based College of Optometrists, ready-made reading glasses are acceptable as a temporary or occasional substitute for prescription reading glasses.
 But they recommend that you have at least one prescription pair of glasses that have been fitted to your eyes.